THOMASELOVE/431-classes-2024/class03/README.md

 2. If you’ve spent 15 minutes working on something and are stuck, don’t keep working on it.
 Step away for a while, and if you return and are still stuck, **ASK FOR HELP**.
     - Use our [Campuswire discussion board](https://thomaselove.github.io/431-2024/campuswire.html) to ask (and answer) questions about the course.
 Open 24 hours a day, 7 days a week.
     - Attend [TA office hours](https://thomaselove.github.io/431-2024/contact.html) (which began earlier today) to get one-on-one help or share a computer problem.
 Our Shared Google Drive (431 Fall 2023 Dr Love and Students) contains Zoom links for TA office hours in a document called **TA office hours schedule and Zoom links**.
+Those links are also posted to Campuswire and Canvas.
 No appointment is necessary.
 Please just drop in.
     - Professor Love will also hold "drop-in" office hours before and after each class.
     - Email Professor Love if you have any questions you don't feel comfortable asking in TA office hours or via Campuswire.

-3. In our Shared Drive, you'll find a document called **A Few Comments on the Welcome to 431 Survey**, which we'll discuss briefly today.

-4. Now is the time (if you haven't already) to [get started on Lab 01](https://github.com/THOMASELOVE/431-labs-2024), which is due next Wednesday 2024-09-11 at Noon.
+3. Now is the time (if you haven't already) to [get started on Lab 01](https://github.com/THOMASELOVE/431-labs-2024), which is due next Wednesday 2024-09-11 at Noon.
     - We have provided you [with a template for Lab 1](https://github.com/THOMASELOVE/431-data/blob/main/data/lab1-template.qmd) to help you get started.
     - You may want to do Task 5 (which involves creating a short video) first, to get it out of the way, as it doesn't require any of the material discussed in class.
     - Prior to attempting Lab 1, we assume ...